software-assignments-spring2021/spring-2019-food-finder/README.md

 ## Project Description
 Food Finder is a web app that aims to make finding restaurants more efficient.
-Users can filter through restaurants using criteria such as distance from current location, cuisine type, and price, compile a list of all restaurants that they have visited, and even explore new restaurants in the area tbrough a randomized restaurant selection feature.
+Users can filter through restaurants using criteria such as distance from current location, cuisine type, and price, compile a list of all restaurants that they have visited, and even explore new restaurants in the area through a randomized restaurant selection feature.

 ## Project History
 The concept for Food Finder came about through a desire to just find a place to eat.
 People waste a lot of time trying to decide where